X

 Luther Burden III, Chicago Bears - 11% rostered

-Chicago solidified what we had all but concluded in Week 3 -- that targeting the Cowboys' defense is a fortuitous endeavor.
+Chicago solidified what we had all but concluded in Week 3 -- that targeting the Cowboys defense is a fortuitous endeavor.
 Second-year signal-caller Caleb Williams erupted to tie a career-high with four TD passes, and Luther Burden III got in on the fun.
 The rookie showed off his speed on Sunday, blowing by the defense on a flea-flicker as Williams hit him in stride for a massive 65-yard score.

 He pulled in both of his other targets on the day and added a seven-yard carry to total 108 scrimmage yards.

-I'd be remiss not to note that the University of Missouri alum is essentially fourth amongst his teammates regarding playing time, slotted behind Rome Odunze, DJ Moore, and Olamide Zaccheaus.
+I'd be remiss not to note that the Missouri product is essentially fourth amongst his teammates regarding playing time, slotted behind Rome Odunze, DJ Moore, and Olamide Zaccheaus.
 Moore and Odunze are locked in atop the depth chart, but it isn't out of the realm of possibility that Burden eclipses Zaccheaus in due time.
 Considering his role, he's more of a stash until he gets more playing time.

 Tyquan Thornton, Kansas City Chiefs - 3% rostered

 Tyquan Thornton would garner a higher priority if he weren't likely to lose his job when teammate Xavier Worthy (shoulder) returns from his absence.
 For now, though, let's focus on the positives.
-Thornton has clearly been Kansas City's deep threat, and he led the team in targets (nine), catches (five), and yards (71) in their 22-9 win over the Giants.
+Thornton has clearly been Kansas City's deep threat, and he led the team in targets (nine), catches (five), and yards (71) in its 22-9 win over the Giants.

 Furthermore, he caught his second touchdown in two weeks and had another one called back after a review overturned the call.
 With not much juice in the Chiefs' pass attack, Thornton may retain his spot even when Worthy makes his way back to the field.

 That can't be counted on, so he'll land farther down the list priority-wise until the situation becomes clearer in a week or two.
 I want pieces of Kansas City's offense, but be wary that his role could shrink.

 Thanks for reading, and happy hunting!